 One of the things I love the most about growing peppers is that they perform equally well in containers as they do in the ground.
 Heck, you could even bring them inside, and keep your favorite varieties for many years.

-They will get leggy indoors without the proper amount of sunlight.
+They will get leggy indoors without the proper amount of light.
 If that starts happening, add a grow light, and set it on a timer so it stays on for 12-14 hours a day.

 You certainly could keep them indoors all year, but you’ll probably find it’s easier to move them outside for the summer.

-For best results, wait to move them outdoors until it’s consistently above 55F, and be sure to slowly acclimate them to the sun or their leaves will get sunburn.
+For best results, wait to move them outdoors until it’s consistently above 55°F, and be sure to slowly acclimate them to the sun or their leaves will get sunburn.

-Growing Peppers Outdoors
+Outdoors

-When To Plant Peppers
+When To Plant

 It’s not beneficial to try planting them early.
 Cool temperatures will stunt their growth, and they will not tolerate frost at all.

-How To Plant Peppers
+How To Plant

 Whether you have your own seedlings, or starts from the garden center, it’s good to plant them 1-2″ deeper than they were growing in the pot.